wking/swc-boot-camps-v2/lessons/unb-git-local/tutorial.md

 the copies of `moons.txt` in the `master` and `moons` branches, Git brings the result over on its own.

+##Exercise: Create new branch Ghostwriter, make changes to autobiography.txt in branch Ghostwriter, add and commit them.
+Merge these changes into Master (resolve conflicts if necessary).

 ##Git tags